-Today we have the very funny and very wise Lisa McLean – aka Sawhole (don’t worry, she’s explains that below) sharing with us what she knows about packing up the family and moving to Bali.
+Today we have the very funny and very wise Lisa Wilson – aka Sawhole (don’t worry, she’s explains that below) sharing with us what she knows about packing up the family and moving to Bali.
 Don’t read this and tell me you’re not at least tempted…

 When we announced in 2013 we were moving to Bali, the universal consensus was that we were insane.

 People asked if there would be schools, they were worried about terrorists and, strangely, someone thought we were going to live in the infamous Bali jail because we had a house at Kerobokan.

 Others felt betrayed and abandoned, whereas the more excited booked us in for catch ups on 66 Beach at Legian.

 But we pushed on regardless.
 Here’s what we learnt:

 - You can get whatever you want in Bali (except Violet Crumbles and decent, cheap wine).
 There are international schools, bilingual schools and local schools.
 Some of the hospitals are good and the medical specialists can be educated and professional.
 Ask around for recommendations.
 You can even get Vegemite if you are willing to part with 140,000 IDR (about $14 AUD).
 Sunscreen can be more than $20 AUD as well.
 This is where care packages from visitors can be handy.
 Hint.
 Hint.

 - The traffic is far worse than anything you will see on Parramatta Road in Sydney.
 Hazards are everywhere and there is always someone pulling out from the side of the road and not looking.
 You will see kids on motorbikes, especially in places near Jimbaran, and sometimes they will have no helmet.
 You have to concentrate 100% when driving or riding over here.
 There’s no time to yell at the radio like you would when listening to Kyle and Jackie O in Australia.